 There’s a lot of confusion about RAM and speeds, especially when it comes to figuring out what to do when you have one stick in a configuration go bad and need to replace it with another one.
-The popular route here is to just replace the one bad stick with something you happen to have on hand, or whatever is cheapest but there is a right and a wrong way to do this, so you’re going to want to always make sure that you go about it the right way and follow best practices to make sure you set yourself up for success.
+The popular route here is to just replace the one bad stick with something you happen to have on hand or whatever is cheapest, but there is a right and a wrong way to do this, you’re going to want to always make sure that you go about it the right way and follow best practices to make sure you set yourself up for success.

 RAM (Random Access Memory) is a critical component of a computer, typically responsible for storing short term information that your computer will retrieve to run programs and load data for you, and if you wind up taking shortcuts when it comes to replacing server RAM, you’re going to notice it reflected in the overall performance of the computer.